Model combinations through revised base-rates: Introduction

 If instead of model selection, model averaging is desired, the conditional probabilities discussed above can be used as weights in a forecast combination.
 Since $p(C|S)$ represents the probability that a model is the ``correct'' model conditional on observed information, this bears an interesting resemblance to the Bayesian paradigm for model averaging.
 In the Bayesian setting, the choice of model is treated in the same way as other parameters and model averaging based on posterior model probabilities arises in a natural way to integrate model uncertainty.
 The posterior probability that a given model is the ``correct'' model can be computed using Bayes theorem, although in practice Markov chain Monte Carlo algorithms are required for exploring the model space.
 For an extensive review of Bayesian model averaging, including key historical references, see \citet{HoeEtAl1999}.

 Although the computation of posterior model probabilities can be challenging, there are a number of useful approximations.
 A prominent example, discussed by \citet{Raf1995}, is based on the Bayesian Information Criterion (BIC), which we use as one of the selection criteria in Section~\ref{sec:selection_criteria}.
 Alternatives to the BIC can also be considered.
 For example, in the forecasting literature \citet{Kol2011} uses Akaike's Information Criterion (AIC) in a similar fashion to find forecast combination weights.
 Furthermore, recent work by \citet{BisEtAl2016}, \citet{Loa2020} as well as the literature on PAC-Bayes \citep[see][for a review]{Gue2019} generalise posterior inference to allow loss functions to replace likelihoods and can also be applied to finding model weights.
 Our proposed approach also uses loss functions in the form of selection and evaluation criteria.
 It does however differ from existing approaches substantially, by using the conditional probabilities computed from reference series as ``proxies'' for the posterior model probabilities.
 By comparing our own proposed methods to forecast combinations that approximate posterior model probabilities without using the reference time series, we can examine the benefits of the proposed cross-learning framework.
+Furthermore, the use of general loss functions, rather than likelihoods allow our method to be extended to machine learning methods such as random forests which are becoming increasingly popular in business and macroeconomic forecasting \citep{MedEtAl2021}.

 The remainder of the paper is structured as follows.
 Section~\ref{sec:meth} introduces our proposed approach more rigorously including different approaches for computing the weights from the reference time series.
 Section~\ref{sec:empiricaldesign} describes the empirical design used to evaluate our proposed approach.
 Section~\ref{sec:empiricalresults} summarises the main results while Section~\ref{sec:discussion} and Section~\ref{sec:conclusions} provide additional discussion and conclude respectively.